-Perhaps not surprisingly, this “quick” 60 second dog video snowballed into a massive search for pretty much everything animal related.
-I essentially jumped down the rabbit hole, learning about everything from the 7 most important dog training skills, to how to help your overweight cat, to discovering there is something called remote healing for pets.
+Perhaps not surprisingly, this “quick” 60-second dog video snowballed into a massive search for pretty much everything animal related.
+I essentially jumped down the rabbit hole, learning about everything from the 7 most important dog training skills to how to help your overweight cat.
 I finally emerged about 20 minutes later.

 I rest my case.

 As evidenced by my rather ridiculous above example, breaking free of the multitasking mindset is HARD.
 Despite science proving that bouncing between tasks is actually less efficient, society still thrives on the multitasking myth.
 We want to believe that we can get more done at once.

 Well, I’m here to break the news to you.
 We can’t.